bagisto/bagisto-docs/docs/2.x/prologue/upgrade-guide.md

 - Implemented customized data grids for improved data visualization and interaction.

 For more information, please visit the [Bagisto changelog on GitHub](https://github.com/bagisto/bagisto/blob/master/CHANGELOG_v2.x.x.md).

+#### Changes in the latest release

+We are excited to announce the release of version [2.2.0](https://github.com/bagisto/bagisto/tree/v2.2.0) of Bagisto, which includes numerous enhancements and improvements.
+To ensure a smooth transition to this latest version, we have prepared a comprehensive upgrade guide.

+For the upgrade guide visit [Bagisto UPGRADE.md on GitHub](https://github.com/bagisto/bagisto/blob/v2.2.0/UPGRADE.md).